Government Research

 The government didn’t invent the smartphone but they provided the majority of the technologies that made it much more than a phone.
 Without your taxpayer dollars, smartphones don’t exist.
 Maybe Apple is better at integrating and improving existing technology and not quite as good at innovating new technology.
 One thing that Apple has done exceptionally well however is to exploit democracy – they took all the work and ideas that we paid for and shipped the jobs overseas and they continue to take advantage of every “wealth-inspired” law they can to avoid paying taxes – and they are hardly the only ones.
 Those who could afford to own stocks did quite well over the years of course, but they aren’t the real investors in Apple.
 The real investors, those that funded all the high-risk, up-front research through their tax dollars, were everyday average Americans – but as usual, everyday average Americans got kicked in the nuts.
 The smartphone also greatly helps Twitter, Facebook, Amazon, and many other firms by giving them instant and continuous access to their customers/zombies.

 Apple isn’t the only high-tech company that has ridden Uncle Sam’s coattails.
-There are plenty of companies that have benefited directly from our government or from decades of previous government research – though it is rare that they admit it (or in some cases, even realize it).
+There are plenty of companies and entire industries that have benefited directly from government research, investments, and funding – though it is rare that they admit it (or in some cases, even realize it).

 Our government has developed and continues to work on technologies in aviation, nuclear energy, the internet, drugs and biotechnology, disease control, green energy, nanotechnology, battery technology, space travel, high-performance computing, and even dark matter (wtf is dark matter?).
 Industries have also benefited from decades of defense spending.
 Our government has vastly improved entire segments of our society including communications, airline safety, health, and our infrastructure.
 Baked into all of this work is a focus on our safety and our future, not on how much money can be made and how quickly it can be made.